mspnp/aks-baseline-regulated/docs/deploy/04-subscription.md

 # Prepare Cluster Subscription

-In the prior step, you've set up an Azure AD tenant to fullfil your [cluster's control plane (Kubernetes Cluster API) authorization](./03-aad.md) needs for this reference implementation deployment.
+In the prior step, you've set up a Microsoft Entra tenant to fullfil your [cluster's control plane (Kubernetes Cluster API) authorization](./03-aad.md) needs for this reference implementation deployment.
 Now you'll prepare the subscription which host this infrastructure.
 This includes creating the resource groups and applying some high-level Azure Policies to govern our deployments.

 ## Subscription and resource group topology